Department of Chemistry

 As Deputy Head of Department (2008-16), he had wide-ranging responsibilities including overseeing a £29 million investment in new Chemistry buildings, including contributing to the design of our extensive undergraduate teaching labs, aimed at setting the UK standard for practical chemistry.

-He is a Fellow of the Royal Society of Chemistry, a former Head of Vanbrugh College (2016-2018) and, in 2017, achieved the status of Senior Fellow of The Higher Education Academy.
+He is a Fellow of the Royal Society of Chemistry, a former Head of Vanbrugh College (2016 to 2018) and, in 2017, achieved the status of Senior Fellow of The Higher Education Academy.

-In January 2017 he delivered a first ever University of York MOOC, called Exploring Everyday Chemistry, comprising four weeks of learning with 85 individual learning steps, including more than 30 videos and screencasts.
-Following re-runs in July 2017 and 2018, the course has attracted over 11,000 learners from well over 100 countries.
+In January 2017 he delivered a first ever University of York MOOC, called Exploring Everyday Chemistry, comprising four weeks of learning with over 85 individual learning steps, including more than 30 videos and screencasts.
+Following re-runs, the course has attracted over 23,000 learners from around 150 countries.